Elevation Pictures

-Elevation Pictures is a Canadian film distribution and production company.
+Elevation Pictures is a Canadian independent film distribution and production company.
 The company was founded in 2013 by Laurie May and is co-led by Noah Segal.
 The company made its debut at the 2013 Toronto International Film Festival.

 Distribution

 Since its debut in late 2013, Elevation Pictures has become the leading independent distributor in Canada, releasing both critically acclaimed and commercially successful films.
 Titles include award-winning films such as The Imitation Game, Moonlight, Room, and Flee, and box office hits such as Hustlers and Paw Patrol: The Movie.

 Starting in late 2014, Elevation has had Canadian distribution rights to select films made by Black Bear Pictures, an American independent film company.

 In July 2014, Elevation signed a home distribution deal with Universal Pictures Home Entertainment to distribute their titles on Blu-ray and DVD in the majority of Canada, starting with the 2014 film Oculus.

 In August 2014, Elevation signed a services deal with Entract Films, which gives Elevation exclusive rights to distribute their films in Quebec.